The Most Common Types Of Crane Accidents

 2. Unstable Ground Conditions — Cranes require solid, level ground.
 Soft soil, slopes, or incorrect outrigger deployment increase the risk of overturning.

-3. Contact with Power Lines – One of the deadliest types of crane accidents, often caused by failure to maintain safe clearance from energized lines.
-These incidents may lead to electrocution, fires, or explosions.
+3. Contact with Power Lines — One of the deadliest types of crane accidents, often caused by failure to maintain safe clearance from energized lines.
+These incidents may result in electrocution, fires, or explosions.

 4. Operator Error — Inadequately trained or distracted crane operators may misjudge swing radius, load weight, or positioning, resulting in catastrophic outcomes.

-5. Mechanical Failure and Poor Maintenance – Worn cables, faulty brakes, hydraulic leaks, or broken components can lead to equipment failure during operation.
+5. Mechanical Failure and Poor Maintenance — Worn cables, faulty brakes, hydraulic leaks, or broken components cause equipment failure during operation.

 According to the Census of Fatal Occupational Injuries (CFOI), crane accidents were responsible for 297 deaths in the U.S. from 2011 to 2017.
 Over 50% of these involved workers being struck by falling objects or crane equipment.
 The construction industry accounted for 43% of all fatalities.
 Texas reported the highest number, with 50 crane-related deaths during that time.
 Proper site planning, OSHA-compliant safety protocols, certified operators, and scheduled equipment inspections are essential to reduce the risk of crane accidents on construction sites.